 Schindler begins by uncovering a contradiction in John Locke’s seminal account of human freedom.
 Rather than dismissing it as a mere “academic” problem, Schindler takes this contradiction as a key to understanding the strange paradoxes that abound in the contemporary values and institutions founded on the modern notion of liberty: the very mechanisms that intend to protect modern freedom render it empty and ineffectual.
 In this respect, modern liberty is “diabolical”—a word that means, at its roots, that which “drives apart” and so subverts.
 This is contrasted with the “symbolical” (a “joining-together”), which, he suggests, most basically characterizes the premodern sense of reality.
 This book will appeal to students and scholars of political philosophy (especially political theorists), philosophers in the continental or historical traditions, and cultural critics with a philosophical bent.

-D. C. Schindler is associate professor of metaphysics and anthropology at the John Paul II Institute.
+D. C. Schindler is professor of metaphysics and anthropology at the John Paul II Institute, Washington, DC.
 He is the author of a number of books, including The Catholicity of Reason.

 "This is a brilliant, incredibly erudite, and rigorously argued book.
 D. C. Schindler's fundamental contribution is the working out of autonomy described as the flight from reality.
 Nobody has defended this account of the trajectory of modern liberalism more ably than he has.
 It is a huge and complete accomplishment by one of the most magnificent thinkers of our time." —Peter Lawler, Dana Professor in Government, Berry College